tejasn7/ftpuploader/README.md

 # ftpuploader
-Simple Go program to upload files to pyftpserver
+Simple Go program to upload files to pyftpserver (useful in OSCP)